open-policy-agent/gatekeeper/website/docs/mutation.md

 - AssignMetadata - defines changes to the metadata section of a resource
 - Assign - any change outside the metadata section
 - ModifySet - adds or removes entries from a list, such as the arguments to a container
+- AssignImage - defines changes to the components of an image string

 The rules for mutating metadata are more strict than for mutating the rest of the resource.
 The differences are described in more detail below.